MBTA Red Line | Wollaston Station

 Wollaston is a rapid transit station on the MBTA Red Line, located at the intersection of Beale Street and Newport Avenue in Quincy, Massachusetts.
 It serves Quincy's Wollaston neighborhood.
 The station, located on a high grade, is one of a small number of elevated rapid transit stations remaining in the Massachusetts Bay Transportation Authority system.
 Wollaston Station was opened in September 1971 as the second of three stations in the original South Shore Extension.
 The goal was to design integral art, likely in the form of tile wall or mosaic surfaces, porcelain enamel panels, screen walls, fences, railings or other station features within the station architecture.

-Wollaston is undergoing a major renovation and station upgrade.
+Wollaston Station underwent a major renovation and station upgrade.
 As part of the MBTA's Integral Art Program, artist-commissioned public amenities were envisioned.
-Integral art features enhance MBTA new stations.
-The MBTA Integral Art Program guidelines specify that transportation excellence includes all elements of the network including well-designed public transit stations as well as amenities, and is intended to improve the user experience.
+Transportation excellence includes all elements of the network including well-designed public transit stations as well as amenities, and is intended to improve the user experience.

 ARTIST SELECTION PROCESS UPDATE

 In early November 2015, the art selection committee selected four semi-finalists for the project: Gary Duehr, Christopher Janney, Wanda Miglus and Catherine Widgery.